Menu

 Cruise Planning

-The Cruise Kick-off Party held in the winter provides cruisers with an opportunity to socialize and discuss cruises and view the cruising calendar for the year.
+The Cruise Kick-off Meeting held in the winter provides cruisers with an opportunity to socialize and discuss cruises and view the cruising calendar for the year.
 Cruisers become aware of planned cruises and can host their own cruise by becoming a Cruise Captain.

 The Cruising Fleet Captain plans the party with the Cruising Captain for the HYC during Jan-Feb.
 People who sign up as Cruise Captains must be members of BBSA or HYC.
 The Cruising Fleet Captain ensures the volunteer Cruise Captains understand the expectations for communication and execution of their planned cruise.

 • Decide on a cruise date and destination as soon as you decide to host a cruise.
-Add this to the cruising calendar at the Cruise Kick-off Party.
+Add this to the cruising calendar at the Cruise Kick-off Meeting.
 Make a note of the date.
 You can provide more details as the cruise approaches.

 COMMUNICATION